This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Incision and Drainage

-- Make a small incision using sterile equipment
+- Creates a small, controlled incision using sterile instruments

-- Extract the ingrown hair with sterile tweezers
+- Extracts the troublesome ingrown hair removal with sterile tweezers

 Seeking Medical Help